SE 450 Object-Oriented Software Development

 There will be weekly assignments culminating in a final project, a midterm, and a final.
 The course grade will be computed as follows:

-The midterm and final will be cumulative.
+All exams will be cumulative.

 There will be no make-up exams (except in extreme emergency) nor extra credit assignments.

 All submissions need to be turned in on prescribed time.
 No late submissions will be accepted.
 All assignments will count in the calculation of your final grade.

 All assignments must be submitted through the online system.
 Program submissions will be assessed on whether they achieve the set task and the quality of the code.

 CSC 403 and Java programming experience.
 This is NOT an introductory Java course.

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.

 Evaluations are a way for students to provide valuable feedback regarding their instructor and the course.
 Detailed feedback will enable the instructor to continuously tailor teaching methods and course